incubusknight/remix-todo-app/README.md

 All the database related logic exists within a `.server` folder: `app/db/.server/*`

-> `.client` modules are the opposite.
-This project does not contain any modules marked for exclusive client side usage.
+### 7. Client Modules (Convention)

+`.client` modules are the opposite of `.server` modules.
+Logic and values exported from client modules will be undefined on the server; the only places to use them are in `useEffect` and UI user events like click handlers.

+The `TodosApi` service is a module that's only accessible to client code: `app/services/todos.api.client.ts`

 ## 🛠️ Development Notes

 ### Best Practices Implemented

-1. **Server/Client Separation**: `db/.server` files ensure database code never reaches the browser
+1. **Server/Client Separation**: `.server` and `.client` files ensure some modules are only used in their intended layer
 2. **Type Safety**: Auto-generated route types via `+types/` modules
 3. **Accessibility**: Use of native elements when appropriate to follow semantic guidelines
 4. **Performance**: Server-side rendering + optimistic updates for instant feedback